The Creation Research Museum of Ontario

 Opening introduction at Pioneer Baptist Church in Norland.

 This quarry cuts through the Middle Ordovician, Gull River Formation.
-Vertebrates such as ostracoderms (armored jawless fish) are found in this formation which perplexes evolutionists as this is very early in the rocks to be finding vertebrates.
+Vertebrates such as ostracoderms (armoured jawless fish) are found in this formation, which perplexes evolutionists as this is very early in the rocks to be finding vertebrates.
 There is no perplexity at all if you believe a flood covered invertebrates and vertebrates together, such as the great flood in Noah's day.

 (https://www.researchgate.net/publication/30849230_Ordovician_Vertebrates_from_Ontario)